 Step 8: Test the Net

-Gently tug on the net to make sure it is securely attached to the rim.
-Give it a few lights shakes to ensure it is properly fixed in place.
+Gently tug on the net to securely attach it to the rim.
+Give it a few light shakes to confirm that it is properly fixed in place.

 Step 9: Trim Excess Net (if applicable)